 Community Housing Capital: Community Housing Capital is a national intermediary serving as a direct lender to the NeighborWorks® network, providing financing for the development and preservation of single-family and multi-family affordable housing.
-Grants made by the Corporation to Community Housing Capital amounted to \$2,500 and \$2,400 for the years ended September 30, 2020 and 2019, respectively.
+Grants made by the Corporation to Community Housing Capital amounted to \$2,500 for each of the years ended September 30, 2021 and 2020.

 NeighborWorks® Capital Corporation: NeighborWorks® Capital Corporation (NWCC) is an independently incorporated tax-exempt nonprofit organization and certified Community Development Financial Institution (CDFI).
 NWCC serves the NeighborWorks® network by developing and enhancing resources for the acquisition, development, sale, financing or ownership of affordable single-and multi-family properties and commercial projects.
-Grants made by the Corporation to NWCC amounted to \$2,500 and \$2,400 for the years ended September 30, 2020 and 2019, respectively.
+Grants made by the Corporation to NWCC amounted to \$2,500 for each of the years ended September 30, 2021 and 2020.